 #5 – Balance real-time posting with planned content.

-Content calendars can be extremely helpful for establishing a consistent presence (check out this article on Hubspot for some great tips), but they shouldn’t be all you do.
-Social media is in real time, so to have a relevant presence, you need to be in there looking around and engaging with your community every day.
+Content calendars can be extremely helpful for establishing a consistent presence, but they shouldn’t be all you do.
+Social media is in real-time, so to have a relevant presence, you need to be in there looking around and engaging with your community every day.
 As mentioned above, real-time engagement doesn’t need to be a big deal.
 Share a news story, like a post, thank a new follower.
 Look alive!